spryker/saltstack/README.md

+# This repository is DEPRECATED
+Contents has been moved to [devvm](https://github.com/spryker/devvm/tree/master/saltstack)

 # Reference saltstack repository for Spryker
 This repository contains salt states (implementation) for Spryker SaltStack.
 It is a reference repository, which should be cloned and used as a base for